kyma-project/lifecycle-manager/samples/template-operator/README.md

 * A provisioned Kubernetes Cluster and OCI Registry

-  _WARNING: For all use cases in the guide, you will need a cluster for end-to-end testing outside your envtest Integration Test suite.
+  _WARNING: For all use cases in the guide, you will need a cluster for end-to-end testing outside your [envtest](https://book.kubebuilder.io/reference/envtest.html) integration test suite.
-  In addition, the default settings used in the guide use standard values coming from our guides for cluster provisioning.
+  In addition, the default settings used in this guide are taken over from our [cluster and OCI registry provisioning guide](../../docs/developer/provision-cluster-and-registry.md).
-  Thus, we HIGHLY RECOMMEND you should use our [Guide on Cluster and OCI Registry Provisioning for the Operator Infrastructure](../../docs/developer/provision-cluster-and-registry.md) for a smooth development process.
+  This guide is HIGHLY RECOMMENDED to be followed for a smooth development process.
-  This is a good alternative if you do not want to use an entire control-plane infrastructure and still want to properly test your operators._
+  This is a good alternative if you do not want to use an entire control-plane infrastructure and still want to properly test your operators.__
 * [kubectl](https://kubernetes.io/docs/tasks/tools/)
 * [kubebuilder](https://book.kubebuilder.io/)
     ```bash